nasa/isaac/dense_map/geometry_mapper/readme.md

     sci_cam_continuous_picture_taking = true;

 The later will make sure sci cam pictures are taken automatically.
-If custom behavior is desired, see
+If custom behavior is desired, see:

     $ISAAC_WS/src/astrobee/behaviors/inspection/readme.md

+More information about the simulated nav_cam, haz_cam, and sci_cam is
+at:

+    $ASTROBEE_SOURCE_PATH/simulation/readme.md

+The heat camera is described in:

+    $ISAAC_WS/src/astrobee/simulation/gazebo/readme.md

+The acoustics camera and how to enable it is documented at:

+    $ISAAC_WS/src/astrobee/simulation/acoustics_cam/readme.md

+#### Recording simulated data

 Start the simulator, such as:

     source $ASTROBEE_BUILD_PATH/devel/setup.bash
     source $ISAAC_WS/devel/setup.bash
-    roslaunch isaac sim.launch rviz:=true pose:="11.0 -7.0 5.0 0 0 0 1" world:=iss
+    roslaunch isaac sim.launch rviz:=true dds:=false \
+      pose:="11.0 -7.0 5.0 0 0 0 1" world:=iss

-In RVIZ turn on visualizing these cameras from the Panels menu.
+In rviz turn on visualizing the desired cameras cameras from the Panels menu, as otherwise the needed camera topics may not be published.

+Adjust the 3D view in rviz with the mouse so that the robot, which is present in the middle of the module, can be seen.

 When recording simulated data for a given camera, for example, for ``sci_cam``, so that later it can be used with the geometry and